Skip to main content

 Event Logs

-When a Bot User takes actions against your ngrok account, it will be recorded as the Principal in the logged Event.
+When a Service User takes actions against your ngrok account, it will be recorded as the Principal in the logged Event.
 This helps you isolate what an automated service is doing with your ngrok account, especially when there are multiple such services.

 Pricing